Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Refer to Schedule and Booster doses and re-immunization.
 Refer to Tetanus Toxoid, Pertussis Vaccine, Poliomyelitis Vaccine, Haemophilus influenzae type b Vaccine and Hepatitis B Vaccine in Part 4 for additional information.

 Children and adults lacking adequate documentation of immunization should be considered unimmunized and started on an immunization schedule appropriate for their age and risk factors.
 When available, serologic testing for diphtheria and tetanus antitoxin concentrations may guide the need for continued immunization.
-Refer to Immunization of Children and Adults with Inadequate Immunization Records in Part 3 for additional general information.
+Refer to Immunization of Persons with Inadequate Immunization Records in Part 3 for additional general information.

 Susceptible pregnant women may receive Td vaccine if indicated.
-There is no evidence to suggest a risk to the fetus or to the pregnancy from maternal immunization with Td vaccine.
-The use of Tdap vaccine during pregnancy is currently under review.
-Refer to Pertussis Vaccine in Part 4 for additional information.
+There is no evidence to suggest a risk to the fetus or to the pregnancy from immunizing the mother with Td vaccine.
+For the use of Tdap vaccine during pregnancy, refer to Pertussis Vaccine in Part 4.
 Refer to Immunization in Pregnancy and Breastfeeding in Part 3 for additional general information.

 Diphtheria-tetanus-pertussis-polio-Hib-containing vaccines may be administered to immunocompromised persons.
-When considering immunization of an immunocompromised person, consultation with the individual’s attending physician may be of assistance in addition to the guidance provided below.
-For complex cases, referral to a physician with expertise in immunization and/or immunodeficiency is advised.
+When considering immunization of an immunocompromised person, consultation with the individual’s attending physician may be of assistance, in addition to the guidance provided below.
+For complex cases, referral to a physician with expertise in immunization or immunodeficiency is advised.

 Individuals with congenital immunodeficiencies involving any part of the immune system, including persons with partial T-lymphocyte defects (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome, ataxia-telangiectasia), may receive diphtheria-tetanus-pertussis-polio-Hib -containing vaccine if indicated.